Developer-Sanctuary/Constitution/README.md

 9. General edits to fix linguistic errors do not require a vote if the changes are disclosed publicly and does not fluctuate the legal bearing of a clause.

+##### Section IV: Ownership of the Server

+10. The role of the "Server Owner" can be held by anyone as long as the individual is FireCube#4142 or the elected Head of State.

+11. If a vote by the elected Head of State for requesting server owner surpasses 2/3 majority in the Parliament and 60% of votes in a public poll, then the ownership gets passed to the Head of State.

+12. If the Head of State is not participating in the next election or is willing to retire, the ownership shall get passed to FireCube#4142 again.

+13. The server owner must comply with all National System of Rules (NSR).

 ---

 ## Article II